Course Introduction

 Ballistic Evidence

-A forensic chemist found both gunpowder residue and primer residue in the trunk of Muhammad’s car.
-The presence of these chemicals indicated that a gun was likely fired from inside the trunk.
+Both gunpowder residue and primer residue were found in the trunk of Muhammad’s car by a forensic chemist, and their presence showed that a gun was likely fired from inside the trunk.

-Although not considered ballistic evidence, numerous amounts of DNA matching both Malvo and Muhammad were identified on several areas of the rifle found in the suspects’ car.
+Along with ballistic evidence, DNA matching was done on both Malvo and Muhammad, with residue found on several areas of the rifle found in the suspect's car.

 Cornelius Christopher Etim